physik932/code-sample/README.md

 ## Rishi Sheth Development Notes

 ### Completed Deployment
-You can visit the project at [here](http://motd.rishi-sheth.com).
+You can visit the project [here](http://motd.rishi-sheth.com).
 This is the alias of my deployed docker container on Elastic Beanstalk that you can visit [here](http://motd.us-east-2.elasticbeanstalk.com).

 #### Changing the Message of the Day